kyrr1s/elfields/README.md

 -t, --text            Output in text format (default) -x, --hex             Output in hex format
--n, --no-modify       Don't modify file, just show what would be done
+-n, --no-modify       Don't modify file, just show what would be done -H, --hash            Show hash of the unused bytes
 ```

 ## Research